frederic-perez/AmE-dictionary/data/idioms.md

 __come to grips with (someone or something)__
 __come to grips__
 __come to terms with (someone or something)__ :seven::hammer:
+__come to terms__ :two: Come to terms (about someone or something), and come to terms (on someone or something) [for two or more people]: To reach an accord on someone or something. _Ed and Alice came to terms about money._ _They did not come to terms on the price._
 __come to think of it__ _Come to think of it, I haven’t seen too many bullshitters since the war started._
 __come together__ :three::hammer:
 __come-one-come-all__